DianZzzz/DianZzzz.github.io/_finance/CFA/Equity-Portfolio-Management.md

 - Construct the portfolio by maximizing the objective function (such as portfolio alpha or information ratio) with risk models.
 - Portfolios are usually rebalanced at regular intervals, such as monthly.
 - Pitfalls: Survivorship Bias, Look-Ahead Bias, Data Mining, and Overfitting, Turnover, Transaction Costs, and Short Availability

+### Bottom-up approach

+- Analyze information at the company level to generate investment ideas.
+- Bottom up strategies can be divided into value and growth styles. - Resulted portfolios could be diversified or concentrated depending on manager style

+### Top-down approach
+- Focus on the macroeconomic environment, demographic trends, and government policies to make investment decisions.
+- Typically incoporates factor timing and results in a diversified portfolio

 ### Active Investment Pitfall